 A series that came to life in 1989, Puppet Master has been the cornerstone of Full Moon Features for nearly 30 years.
-The series has seen 12 films with the latest coming in 2018 as well as a number of spinoffs & collaborations with other Full Moon films.
+The series has seen many films as well as a number of spinoffs & collaborations with other Full Moon films.

 The series story focuses on a group of puppets that are brought to life by their master, Andre Toulon.
 Initially the puppets are portrayed as the villains, killing anyone that crosses their path with their already-equipped device (Blade has a blade, Six-Shooter has guns etc).
 However, in later movie they take on the roles as heroes then eventually anti-heroes.

 The puppets are the stars & as the timeline got more & more confusing, they were at least the mainstay of the series.

 When people think of great horror franchises, Puppet Master isn’t one that instantly jumps to mind and like many long-serving franchises the presumption is of diminishing quality the longer they go on.
 That’s not actually the case with the Puppet Master films.

 This is our definitive ranking of the Puppet Master franchise.
 Every movie ranked based off our initial review score.
 Should several movies have the same score then they will be ordered by our own personal preference.

 Our Score: 2/10

 If you didn’t know any better you could almost believe that this 8th instalment of the Puppet Master series was actually the final film.
 Even though it isn’t, it does wrap up the Andre Toulon story in the cheapest, laziest way possible.

 You know those episodes of long-running sitcoms where they get bored & just show clips & jokes from the series so far?
 Will that’s what we have here with Puppet Master: The Legacy.
 A film coming in at 73 minutes long with 60+ of those minutes just using clips from the previous films so far.

 Barely worthy of a mention let alone a watch.
 Read our full review here.